GCSE row: No 10 insists Cameron did know about Gove plan

 Senior Lib Dem Lord Oakeshott described Mr Gove's announcement as a "political stunt" which stood no chance of becoming a reality as his party would block it.

-"This is Michael Gove starting his campaign for the leadership of the Conservative Party several years early," he told the BBC's Daily Politics.'Not agreed'
+"This is Michael Gove starting his campaign for the leadership of the Conservative Party several years early," he told the BBC's Daily Politics.

 If Mr Gove's plan goes ahead, students would begin studying what the leaked document says will be "tougher" O-level style exams in English, maths and the sciences from September 2014.
 They would take their exams in 2016.